-- 1.1.1 Rule 61.9 details the issue of a validation permit by the Director. - 1.1.2 Information on validation of a foreign pilot licence is available from the CAA website (pilots).
+1.1.1 Rule 61.9, Validation permit for a foreign pilot licence, details the issue of a validation permit by the Director.

+1.1.2 Information on validation of a foreign pilot licence is available from the CAA website under the Pilots tab.

-1.2 Trans -Tasman Mutual Recognition Act 1997
+1.2 Trans-Tasman Mutual Recognition Act 1997

-- 1.2.1 The Trans-Tasman Mutual Recognition Act 1997 (TTMRA) permits-persons registered for professional occupations in Australia to register for the same occupation in New Zealand.
+1.2.1 The Trans-Tasman Mutual Recognition Act 1997 (TTMRA) permits persons registered for professional occupations in Australia to register for the same occupation in New Zealand.
 This provides for persons holding professional licences (CPL and ATPL) issued by CASA to have the equivalent New Zealand licence issued by completing the appropriate application in MyAviation (explained in more detail in section 2.5, Online applications).
-A New Zealand licence will then be issued if the Act is complied with. - 1.2.2 Full details on TTMRA application and registration are available at the CAA website (pilots).
+A New Zealand licence will then be issued if the Act is complied with.

+1.2.2 Full details on TTMRA application and registration are available from at the CAA website under the Pilots tab.

-Note: CASA issued private pilot licences are not covered by the TTMRA.
+Note: CASA-issued private pilot licences are not covered by the TTMRA.